Invasion of Kagera: International reactions

 Six African leaders condemned the Kagera invasion as Ugandan aggression: Mengistu Haile Mariam of Ethiopia, Didier Ratsiraka of Madagascar, Agostinho Neto of Angola, Seretse Khama of Botswana, Samora Machel of Mozambique, and Kenneth Kaunda of Zambia.
 The last four were leaders of members of the Frontline States, a coalition of countries committed to ending Apartheid in South Africa and Rhodesia, of which Tanzania was also a member.
 Though they denounced Uganda's actions, Mengistu and Machel attributed its attack on Tanzania as a Western imperialist machination to disrupt the Frontline States' efforts to stop racism in southern Africa.
 Danish Prime Minister Anker Jørgensen also condemned the attack as an attempt to distract the Frontline States.
 Cuban Foreign Minister Isodoro Malmierca called the Ugandan invasion "deplorable" and appealed for an end to the conflict.
 United States Secretary of State Cyrus Vance called upon Uganda to withdraw its forces, and in response Amin accused the United States of "interfering in an African dispute with the aim of creating a second Vietnam".
 The United Kingdom, upset with Amin's hostility to its interests and what it perceived as an attack on a fellow member of the British Commonwealth, condemned the invasion and put pressure on British oil companies to sever trade with Uganda.
 The British Government also requested that France and Italy halt the trade of oil with Uganda.
-The governments of the Canada, Jamaica, and Guyana also condemned the incursion.
+The governments of Canada, Jamaica, and Guyana also condemned the incursion.
 The governments of Guinea, Mali, Senegal, and several other African states refrained from condemnation, instead calling for a cessation of hostilities and requesting that both sides respect the charter of the Organisation of African Unity (OAU).
 The OAU itself remained neutral on the issue.

 On 5 November, Kenyan President Daniel arap Moi cautiously appealed for Uganda to withdraw its troops "if" they had violated Tanzania's border.
 The following day, representatives of the OAU flew to Kampala to speak with Amin and try and reach a solution.
 Moi also told Amin that he would be willing to act as a mediator between Uganda and Tanzania.
 The Ugandan Government offered to accept mediation from Libya, one of its allies, but Tanzanian officials dismissed the proposal.
 Nyerere was exasperated by the suggestion that he accept mediation, telling OAU diplomats on one occasion, "How do you mediate between somebody who breaks into your house and the victim of the assault?"
 OAU chairman Edem Kodjo privately confided to a British official that Nyerere was determined to fight Uganda and that mediation was useless.
 The OAU ultimately refrained from condemning the Ugandan invasion.
 Nyerere appealed to Kenya to halt shipments of fuel to Uganda, but his request went unheeded.
 Amin's close adviser, Bob Astles, told Indian diplomat Madanjeet Singh that he had visited Moi in Kenya who had given him assurances that "Kenya shall give Uganda every transit facility that we need, and that he will tell President Nyerere not to interfere in Uganda's internal affairs."